QianrXU/Study-Planner/README.md

 - Users can insert values into the User table through Sign Up.
 - Users can insert values into the Four_Sem_SP table through save button.

+Allowance for dateTime field in Four_Sem_SP table:

+- All dateTimes are generated in UTC time zone when they are stored in the database.
+- To ensure an accurate dateTime for the end user we convert dateTime field into the relevant local time zone in Routes.py.

 #### Python Script
 SQLAlchemy is a Python SQL toolkit and Object Relational Mapper.
 Users may write SQL queries in python file to create, read, update and delete data in the database.